-The Prince of Wales, who has been a stalwart supporter of the society and knows many of the farmers who exhibit at Llanelwedd, was our President in 2004, the society’s centenary year. of Welsh culture, The Prince even spent a term at the University College of Wales at Aberystwyth, learning to speak Welsh before his investiture in 1969.
+The Prince of Wales, who has been a stalwart supporter of the society and knows many of the farmers who exhibit at Llanelwedd, was our President in 2004, the society’s centenary year.
+A proponent of Welsh culture, The Prince even spent a term at the University College of Wales at Aberystwyth, learning to speak Welsh before his investiture in 1969.

 During the visit, Their Royal Highnesses will open a new equine arena, unveil a full sized sculpture of a Section D Welsh Cob Stallion and officially open a new garden on the showground, created specifically to commemorate the 50th anniversary of HRH’s investiture as The Prince of Wales.

 The royal couple will also be joined by other royal visitors to the show, King Goodwill Zwelithini kaBhekuzulu and Queen Pumi, head of the Zulu nation.